dannyfelix/fullstackopen/README.md

 ## University of Helsinki's Full Stack Development Course

-This repo is the summation of the exercises I have completed throughout this course, the curriculum can be found below.
+This repo is the summation of the exercises I have completed that were assigned throughout this course.
+The course can be found on [their website](https://fullstackopen.com/en/), and the curriculum can be found below.

 #### Modules
 - Part 0: Fundamentals of Web apps